tlquick/AssignmentExtractor/README.md

 # AssignmentExtractor
-Perl Script to unpack student work and prepare it for marking
+Perl Script to unpack student work and prepare it for marking.
+Written circa 2010